+Welcome to our new blog series, highlighting the great treasures in our British Museum Love Hunt.
+Discover some of the most famous lovers in history: Thetis and Peleus, The Ain Sakhri Lovers and Cupid and Psyche.
 This upright fellow has become a bit of a mascot for our Love Hunt at the British Museum.
-(Next up on Valentines Day!
-Book tickets here!)
 This…ahem, impressive piece has a hilarious and surprisingly stories history behind it.

 Priapus seems to have originated as a minor greek god in Asia Minor, the then greek controlled west coast of modern day turkey, and been particularly worshipped around the city of Lampascus.
 He was seen as a nature god and protector of farms, associated with an abundance of fruit, vegetables and livestock.
 The Greek historian Pausanius writes: